- About Us

-A tight seal is also important because if moisture gets past your siding and into the insulation, it can cause rotting.
+A tight seal is also important for keeping out moisture.
+If moisture gets past your siding and into the insulation, it can cause rotting.
 You may not realize anything is wrong until it’s too late because everything will look fine from the outside.

 You’ll also want to make sure the siding you choose has UV protection to avoid fading.
 Some siding has UV-resistant coatings while others may have UV-resistance baked in with the color.
 Either one will provide the protection you need.

-Vinyl siding is among the most low-maintenance options on the market, but it’s still important to understand the maintenance that will be involved.
-Most vinyl siding, including all Window World Vinyl Siding, simply requires a thorough rinse with a garden hose or a good pressure washing once or twice a year.
+Vinyl siding is among the most low-maintenance options on the market, but it still involves maintenance.
+Most vinyl siding, including all Window World Vinyl Siding, simply needs a thorough rinse with a garden hose or pressure washer once or twice a year.
 (Before pressure washing, be sure you check the manufacturer’s instructions to see the recommended PSI for your siding.)